Code Style Guide¶

 Type Annotations¶

 FatPy uses type hints extensively.
-All functions should include type annotations:
+All functions should include type annotations to enhance code clarity

 def calculate_stress(force: float, area: float) -> float: